The Curse of Captain Eddie

-In 1918, New York Giants player "Captain Eddie" Grant became the first major league ball player to die in World War I. The team honored him with a commemorative plaque at center field in New York's Polo Stadium in New York.
+In 1918, New York Giants player "Captain Eddie" Grant became the first major league ball player to die in World War I. The team honored him with a commemorative plaque at center field in New York's Polo Grounds in New York.
 Overseen by Captain Eddie, the Giants went on to win the World Series in 1921 and then again in '22, '33 and '54.

 Finally, team owner Peter Magowan ordered a replacement plaque.
 It was installed in AT&T Stadium in 2006, and in 2010, the Giants won the World Series.
 Reinstalling the plaque may have reversed the curse of Captain Eddie, but for close to a century, it looked like nothing would save the Red Sox from their curse.
 Curious?
 Read on.